Talking to staff experiencing perimenopause and menopause: essential tips for all school leaders

 So, how can we make those conversations easier?

-- Make sure you find a time when you can both be relaxed and there’s no urgency to bring the discussion to a close and give yourselves both a bit of buffer time if it turns out to be distressing.
+If you need to have a sensitive conversation, make sure you find a time when you can both be relaxed.
+Ensure there’s no urgency to bring the discussion to a close and agree to return to things if they become overwhelming or distressing.

 Helpful sign-posting for education staff